sila-yesilyurt/sila-yesilyurt/README.md

 ### Hi there 👋

+This is Sila.
+I'm an computer science enthusiast.
+🔭 I’m currently trying to improve my computer skills day by day and handling my teenager obligations. (^^,)

 <!--
 **sila-yesilyurt/sila-yesilyurt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.